stfc/janus-core/contributing.md

 Labels may be assigned to issues to help classify them.
 Examples include,

 -   Testing: as in testing the water.
-This label shall be attached to things one may think to make one day.
+This label shall be attached to things one may think to make one day
--   Development: this is what I am working now on.
 -   Bug: anything in this is critical and shall be fixed asap.
 -   Design: queries or suggestions about the structure of the program.
 -   Enhancement: for issues relating to new features.